-On Saturday, Catholic bishops from the Middle East concluded a two-week conference in Rome, Italy, with a call for the international community, especially the United Nations, to work "to put an end to the occupation" of Palestinian territories.
+(CNN) -- Roman Catholic bishops for the Middle East concluded a two-week conference with a call for the international community, especially the United Nations, to work "to put an end to the occupation" of Palestinian territories.

 The pope first publicly endorsed a two-state solution to the Middle East crisis during a visit to the region in May 2009.
 At the time, he assured Palestinians of the Vatican's support of a sovereign Palestinian homeland.
 It was a concept that Israeli Prime Minister Benjamin Netanyahu resisted.